zeoses/persian-gender-detection/README.md

 A simple python package to detect gender by Persian first name.
 (With more than 6K names)

-for this package i use this [repo](https://github.com/peymanslh/persian-gender-detection/) if you are use NPM that's great choice
+for this package i use this [repo](https://github.com/peymanslh/persian-gender-detection/) if you are use NPM that's great choice.

 Installation
 ------